oer4sdi/OER-SDI4WindFarmPlanning/CheckYourKnowledge/questions&tasks.md

       - Artifacts: data, metadata, storage, computing and communication infrastructure, service instances, ..

-What is the difference between the geoportal and the metadata catalog of a Spatial Data Infrastructure?
+**1.2 What is the difference between the geoportal and the metadata catalog of a Spatial Data Infrastructure?**

+Answers:

+  The GDI-NI geoportal is the web site that provides comprehensive information on the GDI-NI.
+The GDI-NI metadata catalog is a back-end component that supports storage and retrieval of metadata.
+The catalog can be accessed a) by humans via the geoportal’s user interface and b) by machines via its API (e.g. OGC CSW or OGC API records).

-What makes a metadata catalog a federated metadata catalog?
+**1.3 What makes a metadata catalog a federated metadata catalog?**

-What are the advantages of a web feature service over a simple file download?
+**1.4 What are the advantages of a web feature service over a simple file download?**